-The reuse and recycling rate at these facilities has increased from 54% overall in 2006/07 to 65% in 2015/16.
-In the last year there was a decrease in the amount of residual waste collected at RRCs, whilst re-use and recycling tonnes have increased.
+The reuse and recycling rate at these facilities has increased from 54% overall in 2006/07 to 71% in 2017/18 with a 1% increase from those achieved in 2016/17.
+In the last year there was a decrease in the amount of residual waste collected at RRCs, whilst re-use and recycling tonnes have slightly increased compared with 2016/17.

-The target of diverting at least 60% of the wastes delivered to RRCs for reuse, recycling and composting has now been reached and exceeded by the target date of 2015.
+The target of diverting at least 60% of the wastes delivered to RRCs for re-use, recycling and composting was reached before the target date of 2015 and this target continues to be met.